Soihiroudine/Soihiroudine/README.md

 - 👋 Hi, I’m @Soihiroudine
 - 👀 I’m interested in system, networking and languages of programing.
 - 🌱 This year i will learn more about web developpement with the langage `JavaScript`.
-I will go beyond with `node.js` and `React`.
+I will also learn `node.js` and `React`.

 - Thank you !